dist1ll/hltv-rust/README.md

         .event_type(EventTypeFilter::Lan)
         .build();

-    let matches = req.fetch().await?; // <-- this has type Vec<MatchResult>
+    let matches = req.fetch().await?; // Vec<MatchResult>
     Ok(())
 }
 ```
 ## Getting more detailed information

 This API mimics the way you discover information on HLTV.
-Summary pages (like [HLTV Matches](https://www.hltv.org/matches))
+Summary pages
+like [HLTV Matches](https://www.hltv.org/matches) contain less information
-contains less information in the HTML document than the detailed match-specific page.
+in the HTML document than the detailed match-specific page.

 ## License